 - manage behaviour.

-- New entrants to teaching in England, Wales and Northern Ireland begin on the main salary scale, which starts from £22,467, rising incrementally to £33,160.
+- New entrants to teaching in England and Wales begin on the main salary scale, which starts at £23,720, rising incrementally to £35,008.
 Teachers working within inner and outer London areas, as well as the London fringe area, receive additional allowances.

-- A SEN teacher's starting point depends on the employer, qualifications and level of responsibility.
+- An SEN teacher's starting point depends on the employer, qualifications and level of responsibility.
 Consideration may be given to pre-entry experience.

-- After gaining experience and expertise, teachers who reach the top of the main scale can apply to be assessed to progress to the upper pay scale.
-This ranges from £35,571 to £38,250.
+- After gaining experience and expertise, teachers who reach the top of the main scale can apply to be assessed for progression to the upper pay scale.
+This ranges from £36,646 to £39,406.

-SEN teachers generally work a school day; from around 8.30am to 3.30pm, Monday to Friday, during term time.
+SEN teachers generally work a school day - from around 8.30am to 3.30pm, Monday to Friday - during term time.
 This may vary depending on the school and which part of the country you live in.
 In state schools in England and Wales, you'll work 39 weeks a year in school.
-Half a day per week is given to teachers for planning, preparation and assessment (PPA) time.
+You're entitled to a minimum of 10% of your teaching time per week for planning, preparation and assessment (PPA) time.

 Many teachers work outside school hours to cover responsibilities such as preparing lessons, reviewing progress and writing reports, marking, attending meetings and preparing for parents evenings.
 Some teachers may also be involved in out-of-school activities, such as trips and sporting activities.

 If you work in Scotland, working hours for SEN teachers are the same as for mainstream teachers.
 The standard working week is 35 hours.
-There is a maximum of 22 and a half hours' classroom contact time for all teachers in Scotland, with the rest accounted for by collaborative working and continuing professional development (CPD).
+There is a maximum of 22.5 hours' classroom contact time for all teachers in Scotland, with the rest accounted for by collaborative working and continuing professional development (CPD).

 What to expect